linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 16 The financial crisis.md

 ---
-aliases:
-  - The financial crisis
-tags:
-key_concepts:
+title: "The Financial Crisis"
-parent_directory: Modern Financial Markets and Institutions
+parent_directory: "Modern Financial Markets and Institutions"
+formatted: 2025-12-21 05:08:00 AM
+formatter_model: claude-sonnet-4-5-20251001
+cli-tool: claude-code
+primary_tags:
+  - financial crisis
+  - credit crisis
+  - banking crisis
+  - subprime mortgage
+  - regulatory failure
 cssclasses: academia
-title: "Chapter 16: The financial crisis"
-linter-yaml-title-alias: "Chapter 16: The financial crisis"
 ---

-# The financial crisis
+# The Financial Crisis

-# LEARNING OUTCOMES
+## LEARNING OUTCOMES

 Understanding the financial crisis is important for us all, so that we learn the lessons from the mistakes of others.
 By the end of this chapter the reader should be able to: explain, with examples, why it is wrong to rely simple-mindedly on complex mathematics and economic modelling when making financial decisions.
 Knowledge of history and knowledge of people are more important than algebra in finance;

 describe and illustrate the concept of reflexivity which can lead markets to far-from-equilibrium states;

-■ discuss the various complex derivative instruments that contributed to the crisis by obscuring from view the real risks individual banks were taking, and to which the whole system was exposed.
+- discuss the various complex derivative instruments that contributed to the crisis by obscuring from view the real risks individual banks were taking, and to which the whole system was exposed.
 These range from collateralised debt obligations to structured investment vehicles; provide a description of the stages of the financial crisis itself and the way in which events in the markets driven by exuberance, greed, fear and panic overwhelmed the key players;

 explain the key insights we ought to always remember about markets and institutions.